 Did you know the Sun applies a force on the Earth because of its large mass?
 Did you know this force is called gravity?
 Did you know there is also gravity on Earth?
 The Earth also exerts a force on people and the other things found on Earth because of Earth's own mass.
 Earth has a core made of metal.
 The metallic core contributes to gravity and helps the Earth generate a magnetic field around itself.
 The core is also what makes compasses work.
-The Northern end of a compass needle is a magnet that is attracted to Earth's Magnetic pole located near the North Pole.
-To better understand compasses and the Earth's magnetic field, let's do some experiments!
+The Northern end of a compass needle is a magnet that is attracted to Earth's magnetic field, let's do some experiments!